Convergence of local times of stochastic processes associated with resistance forms: Introduction

-For $G=(F,R,\rho,\mu) \in \check{\mathbb{F}}$, we set $\mathcal{X}_{G}:=(F,R,\rho,\mu,X_{G},L_{G})$.
-In this work, we will consider this object a random element of $\mathbb{D}$, defined below in Section \ref{subsec:extended GHP}.
-In particular, $\mathbb{D}$ will be a Polish space consisting of a rooted-and-measured space, a cadlag curve on it and a local-time-type function, which provide a framework for discussing convergence of stochastic processes and local times.
-In fact, the introduction of $\mathbb{D}$, using the recent framework of \cite{Khezeli_pre_A_unified}, is an important contribution of this work.
-Indeed, in the earlier works of \cite{Croydon_Hambly_Kumagai_17_Time-changes, Croydon_18_Scaling}, no framework was provided for studying the convergence of local times as spatially-indexed processes, and in \cite{Andriopoulos_23_Convergence}, the focus was restricted to compact spaces, which limits the applications.
-We denote the law of $\mathcal{X}_{G}$ on $\mathbb{D}$ under $P_{\rho}^{G}$ by $P_{G}$, i.e. $P_{G}$ is the probability measure on $\mathbb{D}$ given by
+In this work, we will consider this object as an element of $\mbM_{L}$, defined below in Section \ref{sec: the space M_L}.
+In particular, $\mbM_{L}$ will be a Polish space that provides a framework for discussing convergence of stochastic processes and local times.
+The introduction of $\mbM_{L}$, using the recent framework of \cite{Noda_pre_Metrization}, is an important contribution of this work.
+Indeed, in the earlier works of \cite{Croydon_Hambly_Kumagai_17_Time-changes, Croydon_18_Scaling}, no framework was provided for studying the convergence of local times on different spaces, and in \cite{Andriopoulos_23_Convergence}, the focus was restricted to compact spaces, which limited the applications.
+Moreover, convergence of stochastic processes with respect to our topology implies the convergence of those with respect to topology used in previous research on scaling limits of stochastic processes on different spaces (e.g.\ \cite{Croydon_12_Scaling,Athreya_Lohr_Winter_17_Invariance}) (in these papers, convergence of distributions of $(F, R, \rho, \mu, X_{G})$ on a space consisting of rooted-and-measured metric spaces and cadlag curves was considered).

-In our first main result, we will assume that we have a sequence $G_{n}=(F_{n}, R_{n},\rho_{n}, \mu_{n})$ in $\check{\mathbb{F}}$ that converges with respect to the Gromov-Hausdorff-vague topology to an element $G=(F, R, \rho, \mu)$ in $\mathbb{F}$.
+In our first main result, we will assume that we have a sequence $G_{n}=(F_{n}, R_{n},\rho_{n}, \mu_{n})$ in $\check{\mathbb{F}}$ that converges with respect to the local Gromov-Hausdorff-vague topology to an element $G=(F, R, \rho, \mu)$ in $\mathbb{F}$.
 Moreover, we will assume the non-explosion condition of \cite{Croydon_18_Scaling} and a regularity condition on the metric entropies of the spaces in the sequence.
-We show that, under such assumptions, it is the case that $P_{G_{n}}$ converges to $P_{G}$ (see Theorem \ref{main result in deterministic case (compact)} below).
+We show that, under such assumptions, it is the case that $\cX_{G_{n}}$ converges to $\cX_{G}$ (see Theorem \ref{1. thm: main result for deterministic spaces} below).